45 Lab Metrics You Need to Track [Download the Full List]

 Oops!
 Something went wrong while submitting the form.
 Please refresh the page and try again.

-The KPIs we collected are measures of lab performance, including its activities, processes, and services.
-Tracking the right KPIs ensures that your lab is running smoothly, instruments are correctly calibrated, and your test results are accurate.
+The KPIs we collected provide a holistic view of your lab’s health by measuring performance across activities, processes, and services.
+Tracking the right KPIs ensures your lab runs smoothly, instruments are correctly calibrated, and test results are accurate.

 The metrics we explore in this article will give you an overview of: